jejuisland/wookies-store/README.md

 then after creating DB name 'bookstore_db' run Query files and check the docs folder for the table creation and data samples

+# Postman Collection
+check the docs folder for the postman collections of API's

-# install required dependencies inside package.json
+# Install required dependencies inside package.json
 npm install

 # Copy this .env file content